Hot Wheels Stunt Track Driver

 Hot Wheels Stunt Track Driver is a racing video game developed by Semi Logic Entertainments and published by Mattel Media for Microsoft Windows.
 It is based on the Hot Wheels toy franchise, and was released on October 15, 1998.
 A Game Boy Color version, developed by Lucky Chicken Games, was released in 2000.

-Plot

-The plot consists of the anonymous protagonist receiving a large sum of Hot Wheels track, with no explanation given.
-He then uses the track pieces to build six different layouts around his house, and races his Hot Wheels vehicles on them.

 Gameplay

 Windows version

 Gameplay consists of racing different Hot Wheels cars over six different tracks located inside and outside of the same house.
 The occupant of the house initially has tracks laid out in a living room, bedroom, attic, and sandbox.
 Completing certain challenges unlocks a further two: a greenhouse, and a game room.
 Twelve unique cars are available, with a number of them available only after completing challenges.
 The different cars have varying abilities with regard to speed, traction, and maneuverability, the last affecting the car's ability to perform stunts.

 The player's car will jump through the air between sections of each race track, during which stunts can be performed.
 Stunts are an integral part of the game, as much as racing against the clock.
 As a car jumps between sections of track, the player can make the car spin around any axis: barrel rolls, end-over-end, or 360s, in either direction and in combination as well.
 Successful stunts give the car a speed and traction boost as it lands, which helps improve the player's time, signaled with a vivid graphic of lightning bolt-like effects on the wheels.
 Failure to land correctly after a stunt results in a crash, which does not end the race, but it costs time.

 Crashes may be caused by loss of control, particularly on curves and inaccurate landings after a jump (even when no stunts are attempted, cars tend to twist out of control while aloft).
 Crashes may also result due to contact with different objects found on the tracks, including other cars; in two sequences, hazards are encountered off the track as the car passes through the walls between two mouse-holes, and across a billiard table.
 All crashes cost time while the car is replaced on the track.

 There are three distinct modes of play: Practice, where the player can race through any available track to achieve best time; Championship, where the player must complete each track in sequence within a certain time limit; and Custom where the player's own track layouts can be constructed.
 Gold, silver, and bronze medals are awarded for best times on the supplied tracks.
 After all the main tracks are unlocked, a hidden track can be accessed.